justinyates887/Eldara/content/Campaigns/Campaign 1/Epilogue.md

 The child then runs back to her mother, who shoots Cyrene another bashful glace before hurrying on their way.

 **Looking Forward:** As the party rests after their ordeal, [[Captain Aldrich]] approaches with a more formal proposition.
-The town council has authorized him to offer the party an ongoing relationship—perhaps as special investigators, perhaps as honored friends who can call upon [[content/Campaigns/Campaign 1/Locations/Greendale]]'s resources when needed.
+The town council has authorized him to offer the party an ongoing relationship—perhaps as special investigators, perhaps as honored friends who can call upon [[Greendale (Campaign)]]'s resources when needed.

 _"The truth is, we need people like you.
 People who can see threats we miss, handle dangers we can't.
 This won't be the last time dark forces threaten innocent folk, and I'd sleep better knowing we could call on you when that day comes."_